When it comes to child custody matters, the state of Alaska possesses unique issues unlike many of the states in the lower 48.

 At The Family Law Center For Men, we are aware of the unique Alaskan culture that complicates child custody issues.

-With more than 55 years of combined experience, our attorneys have handled many interstate child custody matters for husbands, fathers and military personnel stationed at Joint Base Elmendorf-Richardson, Air Station Kodiak, Eielson Air Force Base and Fort Wainwright.
+With more than 55 years of combined experience, our attorneys and associates have handled many interstate child custody matters for husbands, fathers and military personnel stationed at Joint Base Elmendorf-Richardson, Air Station Kodiak, Eielson Air Force Base and Fort Wainwright.
+Our firm’s broad practice in family law, including interstate custody and military divorces, allows us to effectively navigate the legal complexities that often arise in these cases.

 We understand the complicated rules governing custody disputes, including the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).